yogiraaz/nightwolf-cotribution/linux_questionairs.md

 	50. In which scenario we need to use vgcfgrestore and vgcfgbackup commands ?
 When /etc/lvm/archive contents are written (when does backup happen ?)
 	    Hints =>
 			a).
 To restore VG configuration.
 			b).
 Backup is taken whenever we make change to LVM (create/remove LV/VG) and we can use it to restore to the prior state.

 	51. What is default signal sent by KILL command ?
 	    Hint =>
 			a). singnal 15 (SIGTERM) is sent by default if you do not specify the signal type.

 	52. What is deadlock ?
 How to identify if process is in deadlock in Linux/Unix ?
 	    Hint =>
 			Deadlock is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process

 	53. How to load kernel module. any commands ?
+	    Hint =>
+			We can use "modprobe" or "insmod" commands to load kernel module.

 	54. Difference between insmod and modprobe commands in Linux ?

+	55. Different types of file systems?
+	    Hint =>
+			ext2, ext3, ext4, xfs, vfat etc.

+	56. Difference between ext4 and xfs?

+	57. When v create user which files are referred?

+	58. Differnce between passwd and shadow file?
+	    Hint =>
+			/etc/passwd contains User's detail like home directory, shell etc.
+			/etc/shadow conatains User's password hashes.

+	59. What are the contents in passwd file?
+	    Hint =>
+			root:x:0:0:root:/root:/bin/bash

+		       •   login name
+		       •   optional encrypted password
+		       •   numerical user ID
+		       •   numerical group ID
+		       •   user name or comment field
+		       •   user home directory
+		       •   optional user command interpreter

+	60. List all users who are not given passwd? with cmd Hint => cat /etc/shadow| awk -F ":" '$2 ~ /[a-z]/ {print $1}'

+	61. How to check what processess are running on which port?
+	    Hint =>
+			Using "netstat" and "ss" command we can relate processes with port.

+	62. How to extend partition in lvm? and indepth questions in lvm ?
+	    Hint =>
+			1. First attach extra storage/disk to server.
+			2. Create a new partition on the disk using 'fdisk' or 'parted' command.
+			3. Create a new Physical Volume(PV) on that new partition. e.g. 'pvcreate /dev/sdb1'
+			4. Exetend existing Volume Group(VG) using new PV. e.g. 'vgextend vg_name /dev/sdb1'
+			5. Now extend the LV. e.g . 'lvextend -l 100%FREE /dev/mapper/vg_name-lv_name'
+			6. now execute 'resize2fs' or 'xfs_growfs'.

+	63. What is tcpwrappers?
+	    Hint =>
+			tcpwrappers is a host based Network Access Control List, by which we can allow or deny a host or subnetwork IP addresses,

+	64. On which port dns works?
+	    Hint =>
+			DNS works on port 53.

+---

 ##Questions from Github
 A lot more Questions from <a href="https://github.com/v-nightwolf/nightwolf-cotribution/blob/main/linux_question_db" target="_blank">nightwolf-cotribution github repo </a>